bmack/modern-template-building/README.md

 ## Configuration

-This is taken from the original TYPO3 documentation and was slightly adapted for this extension.
+This is taken from the original TYPO3 documentation and it has been slightly adapted for this extension.

 ### TEMPLATE Content Object